iay/mdq-server-docker/README.md

 by passing the whole URI path through but it means that the application context has to be set to '/incommon'.

+By default, the web application is exposed on the container's port 80, the standard port for HTTP.
+To change this, you need to change the `server.port` in `application.properties` and the `EXPOSE` line in `Dockerfile`.

 If you want to use signing credentials of your own, create a directory called `creds` inside the repository and put the private key and certificate in there.
 This directory will be mounted as a volume inside